89jan25th/Behavioral_cloning/readme.md

 #### 2. Attempts to reduce overfitting in the model

 I used two dropout layers with factor = 0.5.
+The layer's detailed position is at the below table. (refer to 2.
+Final Model Architecture)
+I tried 0 ~ 0.5 and two 0.5 layers produced the best result.

 #### 3. Model parameter tuning